Smugglers' Notch Distillery's whiskey lineup has something for just about any whiskey lover…wheat, rye, and straight bourbon whiskey.

 These tasting rooms are in Waterbury, VT (just down the street from Ben & Jerry’s, as I mentioned before), at the foot of the mountains leading to the famed ski resorts of Stowe and Smugglers’ Notch.

-The latter’s name comes from the historical route used first in the early 19th century (and later during Prohibition) to smuggle illegal and/or embargoed goods between Canada and the US.
+Opened in 2010 by a father & son team, Smugglers' Notch's name comes from the historical route used first in the early 19th century (and later during Prohibition) to smuggle illegal and/or embargoed goods between Canada and the US.
 Had there been more time (and the weather cooperated, which it hadn’t), I would have loved to explore the regions’ trails and caves.

 However, this isn’t a travel blog, so let’s stick to whiskey (hear, hear!).